eriicdesousa/TCRcloud/README.md

 TCRcloud uses the AIRR Data Commons API and needs AIRR compliant data as input.

-TCRcloud was initially developed for TCR repertoires but it is also compatiple with BCR repertoires.
+TCRcloud was initially developed for TCR repertoires but it is also compatible with BCR repertoires.

 **Usage**